Where to watch The Last of Us season 2 episode 5 in the UK

 - The Last of Us episode 7: TBA – Monday 26 May 2025, 2am/9pm BST

 Looking for more recommendations?
-Here’s how you can watch season three of The White Lotus in the UK
+Here’s how you can The Handmaid’s Tale season 6 in the UK